Interested in this innovation?

 Big Ideas of Kids Can!
 Innovation Camp

 - The Kids Can!
 Innovation Camp seeks to provide grade school-middle school students the opportunity to become critical thinkers, creative problem-solvers, and active agents of change.
-In order to do this, Kids Can! project incorperates the United Nations Global Goals, also known as the Sustainability Development Goals of 2030, as a guiding tool for the children.
+In order to do this, Kids Can! project incorporates the United Nations Global Goals, also known as the Sustainability Development Goals of 2030, as a guiding tool for the children.

 - The project framework brings design-thinking to the appropriate level of the students who participate.